-Lettuce grows quickly.
-It’s a cool season crop.
-It can grows well in growing zones 2 – 11 as long as you plant it at the right time of year.
+Lettuce grows well in growing zones 2 – 11 as long as you plant it at the right time of year.
 Lettuce doesn’t like extreme temperatures.
 If you plant late in the season, you can choose a faster maturing variety.

-You can grow lettuce directly in the ground, in a garden bed, in containers on the patio, or in grow bags.
+You can plant lettuce seeds directly in the ground, in a garden bed, in containers on the patio, or in grow bags.
 To grow lettuce, you don’t need a carrier of pollen to produce the leaves.
 This makes it ideal to grow indoors, in a greenhouse, or hydroponically.

 How to Grow Lettuce